 This is great for getting your muscles ready for the fast twitches that come with explosive movements but doesn’t ask too much all at once as the explosions are in small doses.

 These warm ups all offer a framework that you can cater to your own requirements.
 If there is something missing from the specific sport or exercise that you are getting ready for then all it takes is a slight tweak to some of the routines, for example adding a football makes them all useful as a football warm up.
 Don’t ignore the warm up though, it will ensure that you perform to a higher standard and help to keep you safe from injuries.
+If you do sustain an injury, make sure you get it check out by a medical professional and head to BodyICE Recovery for our easy to use, custom fit ice and heat packs.

 Comments will be approved before showing up.